rashiq/drf/README.md

 ### What's the most creative way you can make circles appear on a website?

-This repo searches for svg files on github that have a `<circle>` and displays those.
-This is very bare bones.
+This repo searches for svg files on github that have a `<circle>` tag and displays those.

 The free github api is rate limited so give it a minute if it's not showing anything.

+This is very bare bones.
 I intentionally didn't use a more sophisticated build system.
 Thought about providing a dockerfile for this but that'd be way too overkill.

 ### Run server